DoctorKhan/Manual-Override-Book/src/95_archive/060_the_consciousness_interface.md

-# Appendix B: The Consciousness Interface - A Technical Hypothesis
+# Chapter 40: Appendix B: The Consciousness Interface - A Technical Hypothesis

 **Note: This appendix presents a speculative technical framework that emerged late in my investigation.
 It's offered as one possible explanation for how Manual Override might work at a mechanical level, not as established fact.**